ATTPC/daqdoc/source/distrib-experiment.rst

 :file:`distrib-experiment` -- Copies the DAQ experiment directory to the Mac Minis
 ==================================================================================

 This Ansible playbook syncs the given experiment directory to the Mac Minis.
-This should be done after any change to the configuration in RCC-GUI so that NARVAL can know about all of the components.
+This should be done when a new experiment is created.

 The script can be run like this::